fannyvln/express-auth-server-starter/README.md

 is simply an API, we also need a client-side application to enable users to interact with the API.
-[React Redux Auth Starter](https://github.com/laaksonen/react-redux-auth-starter) is a JavaScript application just for that, and it is designed to work in unison with *Express Auth Server Starter*.
+[React Redux Auth Starter](https://github.com/laaksonen/react-redux-auth-starter) is a React & Redux application made just for that, and it is designed to work in unison with *Express Auth Server Starter*.

 ## Table of Contents
 1. [Features](#features)